Nix-wie-weg/ruby-style-guide/README.md

     end
     ```

-    One exception to the rule are empty-body methods.
+    No exception to the rule are empty-body methods.

     ```Ruby
     # good
+    def no_op
-    def no_op; end
+    end
     ```

 * Use spaces around operators, after commas, colons and semicolons, around `{`